algorandfoundation/beaker/docs/html/_sources/application.rst.txt

 Application
 ============

-.. warning:: Out of date, needs to be updated to 1.0

 .. module:: beaker.application

-This is the base class that all Beaker Applications should inherit from.
+This is the class that should be initialized for all Beaker Applications.

-This class should **not** be initialized directly.

 .. autoclass:: Application
     :members: